 be attached to the crate) must be accessible to airline personnel.

 Never leave a pet alone in a car.

 Think about whether your pets age and temperament are appropriate for

 the trip.
-Young dogs or cats who may not have sufficient training can become
+Young dogs or cats that may not have sufficient training can

-burdens throughout the trip.
-Older dogs may not be physically fit for the
+become burdens.
+Older dogs may not be physically fit for the rigors of